courselabs/docker/labs/containers/README.md

 ## Lab

 We've run containers using Alpine Linux and Ubuntu, and also with Nginx installed.
-They're all public packages available on [Docker Hub]().
+They're all public packages available on [Docker Hub](https://hub.docker.com).

-In this lab you have two tasks:
+In this lab you'll work with Java containers:

 - find a package on Docker Hub which you can use to run a Java app
-- run a Java container and confirm which version of Java is installed
+- run a Java container and confirm which version of Java is installed using the `java -version` command
-- now find a *small* image for Java 8
+- now find a *small* image for Java 8, with just the JRE runtime installed

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).

 ___
 ## **EXTRA** Multiple containers

+Containers are isolated compute environments, you can run multiple containers from the same package - they all behave in the same way, but they're separate.

+Try running a container with a simple web server:

 ```
 docker run -d -p 8080:80 sixeyed/whoami:21.04